staltz/ppppp-db/protospec.md

   sig: Signature
 }

-type IdentityData =
+type AccountData =
-  | { action: 'add', add: IdentityAdd }
+  | { action: 'add', add: AccountAdd }
-  | { action: 'del', del: IdentityDel }
+  | { action: 'del', del: AccountDel }

-// "add" means this keypair can validly add more keypairs to the identity tangle
+// "add" means this keypair can validly add more keypairs to the account tangle
-// "del" means this keypair can validly revoke other keypairs from the identity
+// "del" means this keypair can validly revoke other keypairs from the account
-// "box" means the peer with this keypair should get access to the box keypair type IdentityPower = 'add' | 'del' | 'box'
+// "box" means the peer with this keypair should get access to the box keypair type AccountPower = 'add' | 'del' | 'box'

-type IdentityAdd = {
+type AccountAdd = {
   key: Key
-  nonce?: string // nonce required only on the identity tangle's root consent?: string // base58 encoded signature of the string `:identity-add:<ID>` where `<ID>` is the identity's ID, required only on non-root msgs identityPowers?: Array<IdentityPower> // list of powers granted to this key, defaults to [] }
+  nonce?: string // nonce required only on the account tangle's root consent?: string // base58 encoded signature of the string `:account-add:<ID>` where `<ID>` is the account's ID, required only on non-root msgs accountPowers?: Array<AccountPower> // list of powers granted to this key, defaults to [] }

-type IdentityDel = {
+type AccountDel = {
   key: Key
 }